-The Infection Control Committee will be comprised of at least one representative from each of the programs in the College of Nursing and Health Professions.
+Occupational Therapy, Physical Therapy or Clinical Laboratory Sciences, and one representative from Nutritional Science, Disaster Preparedness and Emergency Management or Medical Imaging and Radiation Sciences.
 The dean will be charged with appointing faculty to serve on this committee after consultation with chairs or directors of the various programs.
 Once the committee is established, a chair shall be elected by the members.
 In addition, a community member who is an expert in infectious disease will be designated as a consultant to the committee.